comic-manga-ebook/ecmb_builder/README.md

 - `translated`
 - `full`

-When you initialize a book a file named `book_config.json` will be generated in the source-folder of your book.
+When you initialize a book, a file named `book_config.json` will be generated in the source-folder of your book.
 The difference between those types is simply the number of values can set.<br />
 You could add values or write this file entirely manually if you want, but it is a great help if you generate it with `init`.
 If you delete the file you have to run init again (or create it manually).<br />
 Init will parse the folder-names of your chapters.
-If there is a name after the prefix it will suggest it as  a label.
+If there is a name after the prefix, it will suggest it as  a label.
 If not, it will automatically name it `Chapter [NUMBER]` (if there is a chapter like "Extra" in between the number won't be increased of course).
 Even other prefixes are than `chapter_[NUMBER]_` are supported.
 The Regex for the prefix is: `^(chapter_|item_)?[0-9%_. +~-]+` (I guess you understand this, even if you are not a programmer)

-**Note!** If your downloader allready created that file you can skip this step<br /><br/>
+**Note!** If your downloader already created that file you can skip this step<br /><br/>

 **Run it in git-console:**
 - open the folder "ecmb_builder"